Explicit convergence bounds for Metropolis Markov chains: isoperimetry, spectral gaps and profiles: Convergence and mixing time for RWM

 \subsection{Three phase mixing}

 The mixing time bound essentially consists of up to three phases.
 If the initial chi-squared divergence is very large, then there is an initial phase during which the convergence takes place at an exponential rate depending only on $\alpha_{0}$ (and in particular, \textit{not} directly on $\sigma^{2}$).
 Subsequently, there is a secondary phase during which convergence takes place at a faster-than-exponential rate, depending now on both $\sigma^{2}$ and $\alpha_{0}$.
 Finally, once the chi-squared divergence drops below a universal constant (e.g. $8$), the convergence is again exponential, again with a rate depending on both $\sigma^{2}$ and $\alpha_{0}$.
 Qualitatively similar behaviour was also observed (for a different algorithm) in the work of \citet{mou2019efficient}.
-We provide three different bounds, valid for any $\varsigma>0$, which are successively weaker.
-In particular, the third bound may be conservative when $u_{0}\leqslant4\cdot v_{\circ}^{-1}$, since in that case the first phase is non-existent and the second phase is bounded fairly crudely. \begin{thm} Under Assumption~\ref{assu:target-distribution}, let $\mu\ll\pi$ be a probability measure and $u_{0}=\chi^{2}\left(\mu,\pi\right)$.
+In the proof of Theorem~\ref{thm:RWM_mixing} in Appendix~\ref{sec:Proofs-of-auxiliary} we provide two additional different bounds, valid for any $\varsigma>0$, which are stronger than the stated bound.
+In particular, the stated bound may be conservative when $u_{0}$ is sufficiently small , since the first phase can be non-existent and the second phase is bounded fairly crudely. \begin{thm} Under Assumption~\ref{assu:target-distribution}, let $\mu\ll\pi$ be a probability measure and $u_{0}=\chi^{2}\left(\mu,\pi\right)$.
 Let $\sigma=\varsigma\cdot L^{-1/2}\cdot d^{-1/2}$ and $\kappa=L/m$, with $\varsigma>0$ arbitrary and let the universal constants $C_{\ell},C_{\gamma}$ be as defined in Lemma~\ref{lem:Bounds-on-isoperimetric}.
+Then, to guarantee that $\chi^{2}\left(\mu P^{n},\pi\right)\leqslant\varepsilon_{{\rm Mix}}\in\left(0,8\right)$ we may take